scozv/blog/_posts/2016-07-27-bolero-a-restful-scaffold-with-scala.md

   If we treat a user as a file named `:id`, we also treat the `List[user]` as the folder named `user`, when we need a file, or need to access the entire folder, we will also access the path named `/user`.
-We don't use path `/user` for a single user, and use path `/users` for a gourp of user at same time.
+We don't use path `/user` for a single user, and use path `/users` for a gourp of user at same time,
+* the sorting rules of `Bolero`'s HTTP Response data:
+    * returning sorted data if HTTP Request has the specific sorting rule,
+    * returning sorted data if the biz requirement needs,
+    * otherwise, `Bolero` will not ensure the order of list.

 # Details in Codes